Gibbons Sidewalks and Trees Plan

 What's next?

-No decisions have been made at this time about tree removals or sidewalk reconstruction.
-The evaluation by Hortscience will provide important information as a first step in developing solutions.
-There will be an initial public meeting in the fall to present the assessment's findings and hear your ideas and feedback.
+will provide important information as a first step in developing solutions.
+We invite you to join a public meeting to learn about the assessment's findings and share your ideas and feedback.

 Subscribe for Gibbons Drive updates